Baton Rouge, Louisiana minor league baseball history: The ballparks

-Early Baton Rouge teams, the Cajuns and Red Sticks played at Battle Park].
+Early Baton Rouge teams, the Cajuns and Red Sticks played at Battle Park.
 Built in 1902, Battle Park was located four blocks south of Magnolia Cemetery.
 In 1903, the St. Louis Browns utilized Battle Park for their spring training.

-When baseball returned to Baton Rouge in 1929, the teams played at Standard Park, which was owned by the Standard Oil Company.
+When minor league baseball returned to Baton Rouge in 1929, the teams played at Standard Park, which was owned by the Standard Oil Company.
 The ballpark had been damaged by fire on February 22, 1929, and the rebuilt grandstands collapsed on opening day, 1929, with no injuries.
 The teams continued play at Standard Park, sharing it with City Park in 1934–1935.

-In 1934-1935 and 1946–1955, Baton Rouge played at City Park.
+In 1934 and 1935 and from 1946 to 1955, Baton Rouge minor league teams hosted minor league games at City Park.
 The ballpark was located at 1055 Convention Street, where there was limited parking.
 City Park had a capacity of 3,500.

-The 1976 Baton Rouge Cougars played at Alex Box Stadium until being evicted after owner Billy Blythe disappeared and the ball club stopped making payroll and rent payments.

-Baton Rouge teams played at Pete Goldsby Field (1956–1957, 1976, 2000–2003), which opened in 1956.
+Beginning in 1936, Baton Rouge minor league teams played home games at Pete Goldsby Field (1956–1957, 1976, 2000–2003) through 2003.
 The ballpark is named for a local businessman who had been active in youth baseball and activities.
 The ballpark is still in use today and is located at 1502 Foss Street in Baton Rouge.
 It has a current capacity of 2,000, and held 3,500 in 1956.
 Its dimensions are: LF 325 - CF 395 - RF 345.
 It currently is the home of the Baton Rouge Rougaru of the summer Texas Collegiate League.

+The 1976 Baton Rouge Cougars played at Alex Box Stadium.
+The Cougars left the ballpark upon being evicted after owner Billy Blythe disappeared and the ball club stopped making payroll and rent payments.